Jaron-Keawe Sagapolutele: Early life

-Sagapolutele initially attended the Saint Louis School in Honolulu, Hawaii where played on the junior varsity team as a freshman.
+Sagapolutele initially attended the Saint Louis School in Honolulu, Hawaii where he played on the junior varsity team as a freshman.
 As a sophomore, he earned the starting quarterback spot at James Campbell High School.
 Ahead of his senior season, Sagapolutele competed in the Elite 11 competition.
 As a senior he tossed for 3,404 yards and 46 touchdowns against three interceptions before suffering a season-ending knee injury.
 Sagapolutele was named the 2024 MaxPreps Hawaii High School Football Player of the Year.
 He set the Hawaii state record with 10,653 career passing yards, surpassing Dillon Gabriel.

 Recruiting

-Coming out of high school, Sagapolutele was rated as a four-star recruit, the ninth overall quarterback, and the 88th overall player in the class of 2024.
+Coming out of high school, Sagapolutele was rated by 247Sports as a four-star recruit, the ninth overall quarterback, and the 88th overall player in the class of 2024.
 He received offers from schools such as California, Oregon, Georgia, Colorado, and Boise State.
 Sagapolutele initially verbally committed to play college football for the California Golden Bears before flipping his commitment and signing to play for the Oregon Ducks instead.

 College career

 After initially enrolling at the University of Oregon in 2024, Sagapolutele entered his name into the NCAA transfer portal before the start of his freshman season.
-In January 2025, he transferred to play for the California Golden Bears, where he had previously committed to play prior to going to Oregon.
+In January 2025, he transferred to play at the University of California, Berkeley, where he had previously committed to play prior to going to Oregon.
 Heading into the 2025 season, he competed with Devin Brown for the Golden Bears' starting quarterback job.
 On August 18, 2025, head coach Justin Wilcox named Sagapolutele as starting quarterback for the season opener against Oregon State.
 Sagapolutele joined Jared Goff as the only true freshman quarterbacks to start a season opener for Cal.

 On August 30, 2025, Sagapolutele passed for 234 yards and three touchdowns in a 34–15 win at Oregon State, and was named ACC Rookie of the Week.
+Sagapolutele announced he was continuing with the Bears for the 2026 season, after incoming head coach Tosh Lupoi visited him in Hawaii.